fiorellaratti/Analisys-of-Algorithms-8-puzzle/README.md

 ## Output Format

-The program outputs the cost of the optimal solution and a sequence of moves that lead from the initial state to the goal state.
-The moves are represented as letters: L for left, U for up, R for right, and D for down.
+The program outputs the cost of the optimal solution in the terminal/command prompt after running the selected algorithm.

 ## Example